davidmoten/timesheet/README.md

 * Very concise time entry
 * Fast to use
+* Enter your daily work periods using the numeric keypad as fast as you can type!
 * Creates printable report on specified time range with signature blocks for yourself and supervisor
-* Enter your daily work periods using the numeric keypad as fast as you can type!
+* Displays graphs of your working hours by day, week, month, year
 * Asynchronous non-blocking ui using JQueryUI
 * Built and deployed with Maven